soundofives/worldbuilding/Locations/15k/15k/Hooks/Adventure Hooks.md

 6. The Tower is hosting a festival and needs artists.
 Acquire them by any means necessary.

 7. Zagyg's pursuit of apotheosis: he seeks the Thief Blade, partially for the Vampire Lord Khas, but partially for himself...

 8. Fraz saga.
+8.0.
+Find Fraz.
+You have to get past the Forbidance ward set up by Vezel, and make your way through the Guards and Wards maze guarded by a monster.
 8.1.
 You find Fraz--he has a request for you.
 He wishes to undermine Zagyg and use the party to betray the warlock.
 This begins by gaining trust.
 "I was captured here because I know things.
 Things I am forced to share with Zagyg.
 Things I will share with you, if you help me."
 8.x.
 Tasha goes missing!
 Does Fraz have something to do with this?